 Smoking laws help to reduce smoking rates and tobacco-related harm in our community.
-Australia's laws include tobacco advertising bans, plain packaging laws, laws on smoking in public, and age limits on who can buy tobacco.
+Some of Australia's laws include excise on tobacco products, tobacco advertising bans, plain packaging laws, laws on smoking in public, and age limits on who can buy tobacco.

 The Tobacco Advertising Prohibition Act 1992 bans any advertising in Australia that may encourage or persuade people to smoke or use tobacco products.

 Most state and territory governments also have laws that restrict tobacco sponsorships, point-of-sale advertising and the retail display of tobacco products.

 Under the Tobacco Plain Packaging Act 2011, all tobacco products in Australia must be in plain packaging.
 This means that packaging must be in a certain colour and cannot display logos, brand images or promotional text.
 There are also restrictions on how brand names appear.